What does Andrew Luck retiring from the NFL mean for the Colts?

 Luck was returning from a leg injury which turned into a calf injury which eventually became what Colts GM Chris Ballard, via Mike Wells of ESPN, referred to as “an ankle issue.”
 This is not the first time Luck has dealt with injury problems.
 In the first game of the 2017 season, Luck injured his shoulder, causing him to miss the rest of the 2017 campaign.

 Where do the Colts go from here?
-This is the question that is on the minds of all NFL fans and sports writers.
+What will be their strategies for the upcoming seasons?
+Would their status at the NFL card case breaks change?
+These can be some of the possible questions that are running on the minds of all NFL fans and sportswriters.
 According to Schefter in another tweet from Aug.
 24, Jacoby Brissett will step into the starting role and replace Andrew Luck.
 This is an expected move as Brissett started the entire 2017 season while Luck was out.

 In 2017, the Colts finished 4-12, and third in the American Football Conference South.
 Brissett threw for 3,098 yards, recorded a 58.8 completion percentage, 13 touchdowns, 7 interceptions, and 3 lost fumbles, according to Pro-Football-Reference.com.
 Those statistics leave more than a little to be desired, 13 touchdowns meant he accounted for less than one touchdown per game.
 10 turnovers meant he gave the opponent the ball nearly as many times as he put the ball in his own sides endzone.
 These are dismal statistics for the man set to fill the gigantic shoes of what was expected of Andrew Luck.